 (2.1) Jerome/Jeremy Armitage (fl.
 1674-1721) of Clonmel;

 He was granted lands in Ardee (Louth) and laid out 'much money' on improving them, but they were subsequently returned to the previous owner under the Act of Settlement of 1662.
 He petitioned for compensation and he received a new grant of land at Ardee alias Atherdee, 1666.

 He died intestate in 1674.
 His widow was living in 1697.

 Armitage, Timothy (d.
 1701).
 Son of William Armitage (d.
 1674).
 MP for Drogheda in the Irish parliament.
 Portreeve of Ardee, 1674-87; presented the bells to Atherdee church.
 Attainted under the Act of Attainder passed by King James II's parliament in Ireland, 1689 and apparently fled to Liverpool.
-He married 1st, Mary, daughter of Arthur Forbes of Newstone (Meath) and 2nd, 1672, Jane, daughter of William Markham and had issue including:
+He married 1st, Mary, daughter of William Forbes of Knappernay (Aberdeens.) and 2nd, 1672, Jane, daughter of William Markham and had issue including: